jaylene-zhang/ArtifactProgramming2025/README.md

 ```bash
 python analyze_CodeGen.py
 ```
 No command-line arguments are required; just run the script as-is.
-The script also contains the preprocessing of raw data and have been commented out for inspectation purpose.
+The script also contains the preprocessing of raw data and have been commented out for inspection purpose.

 4. Open results/CodeGenResults/code_gen.csv to inspect correctness percentages.
 These values correspond to Table 4 in the paper.